vivekko/GraphDS/README.md

     SC = O(N+E) + O(N) + O(N)
     ### Algorithm
     1. Run a loop for connected components
+    2. Check if the node has been visited
     2. Make a queue and store the first node in it, iff the node hasn't been visited
     3. Run a loop as long as queue is not empty and pop out the front node of queue and process it
     4. For that node run a loop to traverse the list for that node and push those nodes which aren't been visited

 2. DFS
+    TC = O(N+E)
+    SC = O(N+E) + O(N) + O(N)
+    ### Algorithm
+    1. Run a loop for connected components
+    2. Check if the node has been visited
+    3. Call a recursive dfs function and pass the first node, visited array, adjacency list and the processing list
+    4. In the recursive dfs call mark the node as visited and process the node.
+    5. Recursive call the dfs on the adjacency list if it's not been visited.